 How to Get to Cinque Terre

-No matter where in the world you’re visiting from, you will eventually need to get to the La Spezia Centrale train station.
+Train: No matter where in the world you’re visiting from, you will eventually need to get to the La Spezia Centrale train station.
 This is the only train station where you can board the train (the Cinque Terre Express) that takes you between the 5 Cinque Terre villages.
 It is easy to make this region a part of your Italy itinerary.

-Things to do in Cinque Terre
+How many days to spend in Cinque Terre

 When visiting Cinque Terre, you must make sure to visit all 5 towns!
 Below, I’ve listed all the Cinque Terre towns in order.
-You can easily take a day trip to Cinque Terre, but you might miss some of the best sights.
+You can take a day trip to Cinque Terre, but you might miss some of the best sights.
 I recommend staying in one of the 5 towns or in the neighbouring town of Porto Venere, which tends to be less expensive and less crowded during the on-season.
 Keep reading for the best things to do in Cinque Terre.

 Riomaggiore